fakela/merkle-proof-tutorial/README.md

 ## Merkle Trees vs. Merkle Proofs
-Wile Merkle trees and Merkle proofs have their distinct primary functions, they often work hand-in-hand to achieve data integrity, verification, and efficiency in various applications, most notably in blockchains and cryptographic systems.
+While Merkle Trees and Merkle Proofs have their distinct primary functions, they often work hand-in-hand to achieve data integrity, verification, and efficiency in various applications, most notably in blockchains and cryptographic systems.

-- **Data Integrity**: Merkle trees, with their hierarchical structure, enable efficient verification of large sets of data.
+- **Data Integrity**:  Merkle Trees, with their hierarchical structure, enable efficient verification of large sets of data.
 The topmost hash (Merkle root) represents a summary of all the data below it.
 If any piece of data changes, the Merkle root will change as well.

 - **Efficiency**: They allow for efficient data verification.
 Instead of comparing large sets of data, one can compare just the Merkle roots.

-- **Privacy**: Merkle trees can provide a summary (via the Merkle root) without revealing the individual data elements.
+- **Privacy**:  Merkle Trees can provide a summary (via the Merkle root) without revealing the individual data elements.
 This is useful in systems where privacy or data size might be a concern.

 **Merkle Proofs**

-- **Membership Verification**: Merkle proofs allow for the verification of a specific piece of data's membership within a set, without revealing or processing the entire set.
+- **Membership Verification**: Merkle Proofs allow for the verification of a specific piece of data's membership within a set, without revealing or processing the entire set.
 This is especially useful in systems like blockchains where a lightweight client wants to verify a particular transaction without downloading the entire blockchain.

-- **Non-membership Verificatio**n: Similarly, Merkle proofs can prove that a piece of data is not a member of a set.
+- **Non-membership Verificatio**n: Similarly, Merkle Proofs can prove that a piece of data is not a member of a set.

 - **Efficiency:** They offer a way to provide evidence of membership (or non-membership) without the need to transfer or verify large amounts of data.
 This is particularly useful for lightweight or resource-constrained systems.

 ### Shared Usecases:
-In many use-cases, Merkle trees and proofs are used together.
+In many use-cases, Merkle Trees and Proofs are used together.
 For example, in a blockchain:

 - Merkle Trees are used to summarize all the transactions in a block, resulting in a Merkle root that is then stored in the block header.
 - Merkle Proofs are used to prove the inclusion (or absence) of a specific transaction within a block without revealing all other transactions.